Skip to main content

 “A story stroll is a fun and interactive way for people to enjoy books together,” Gottfried said.
 “Every page is on a different stake that will wind through the Systematics Garden, letting visitors feel more immersed in the book by activating all senses.
 While the book is targeted for kids, story strolls are meant to be enjoyed by everybody!”

-This year's book is called "The Last Tree/El Último Árbol" by María Quintana Silva.
-The bilingual book is about a little boy named Goran and the trees in his city.
-It's a captivating children's book with gorgeous illustrations that lends itself well to be interpreted as a story stroll, especially one that is on display at a botanic garden.
+This year's book is called "Call me tree/Llámame árbol.”
+Written and illustrated by Maya Christina Gonzalez, this bilingual English/Spanish story of self-discovery is told by a child who explores the world and the people within it through imagination.
+It's a captivating children's story with gorgeous illustrations that lends itself well as a story stroll, especially one that is on display at a botanic garden.

 In addition to the book, the stroll will also include an interactive componentpamphlets with prompts and activitiesthat visitors can follow along with.
 They will be available at the start of the stroll, which will be located near the front of Lyman Plant House.